VITA Technologies

 More stories

-Mercury Systems Receives $15.4M Order for Electronic Warfare Application
+Mercury Systems Receives $4.7M Order from Lockheed Martin for Advanced Digital Receivers for Electronic Warfare Application

 With the tiny spacecraft still fully operational, the program is entering an optional test phase to support additional experiments such as taking more photographs using CubeSat’s ultra-low power imager and evaluating non-traditional attitude control algorithms.